-Ontario Court of Appeal: The Law Society acted reasonably in deciding not accredit Trinity Western University’s proposed law school.
+The Ontario Court of Appeal has held that the Law Society of Upper Canada acted reasonably when it decided not to accredit Trinity Western University’s proposed law school.

 Trinity Western University (TWU) is an evangelical Christian institution that requires all students and staff to sign a “Community Covenant” in which they agree that the only healthy form of sexuality occurs within a marriage between a man and a woman.
 Breaching the Covenant can lead to sanctions, up to and including expulsion.